iLib-js/ilib-mono/.changeset/good-radios-hope.md

 "ilib-po": patch
 ---

-Fixed variable used before assignment bug
+Fixed a bug where a variable was used before assignment.